The New Economy of Movement

 The foundational layer is the MOBI consortium, which creates standards to identify connected entities and shared business processes.

-The middle layer is the Integrated Trust Network/ITN (formerly mobiNET), a layer-two, protocol-agnostic digital infrastructure to provide trusted identity services.
+The middle layer is the Integrated Trust Network/ITN, a layer-two, protocol-agnostic digital infrastructure to provide trusted identity services.

-The top layer is Citopia, a trustless decentralized platform to onboard DIDs and enable VC issuance for business automation; monetizing assets such as infrastructure, services, and data.
+The top layer is Citopia, a trustless decentralized marketplace to onboard DIDs and enable VC issuance for business automation; monetizing assets such as infrastructure, services, and data.

 At its core, the ITN is about joint value creation.
 Adjacent ecosystem collaboration is about economy of scale, providing value, trust, efficiency, and new business models for all participating consortia trust domains.

-Citopia — the decentralized platform for business automation and connected mobility commerce — is at the top of the MTS.
-Citopia is a decentralized platform and tokenized ecosystem for business automation where mobility stakeholders can securely meet, message, and transact.
-Citopia facilitates the onboarding of DIDs and issuance of VCs for automating decentralized transactions to create the seamless, secure, and private mobility experience that users demand.
+Citopia — the decentralized marketplace for business automation and connected mobility commerce — is at the top of the MTS.
+Citopia is a decentralized marketplace and tokenized ecosystem for business automation where mobility stakeholders can securely meet, message, and transact.
+Citopia facilitates the onboarding of SSDTs and issuance of VCs for automating decentralized transactions to create the seamless, secure, and private mobility experience that users demand.

 Citopia enables countless track and trace use cases in the supply chain and unlocks marginal cost pricing for numerous mobility-as-a-service transactions, including urban road tolling, meter-free parking, congestion management, usage-based insurance, and many more.